rclone/rclone/MANUAL.md

 ### Multipart uploads ###

 rclone supports multipart uploads with S3 which means that it can upload files bigger than 5GB.
-Note that files uploaded with multipart upload don't have an MD5SUM.
+Note that files uploaded *both* with multipart upload *and* through crypt remotes do not have MD5 sums.

 ### Buckets and Regions ###